taoAIGC/Multi-AI-Comparison/README.md

 edge：coming soon

+🎉 Pin the extension to the toolbar and click the extension icon.
+Access the Multi-AI collection page, enter a keyword once, and view results from multiple AIs on a single page.

 🤖 Click the toolbar button / use the shortcut key

 Click the extension button or press the shortcut key (⌘+M on Mac, Ctrl+M on Windows) to activate the window.
 After entering a keyword, 1) you can quickly access your frequently used AI sites for fast queries.
 2) You can open multiple AI sites at once, loading results simultaneously to save time and compare them.